SESARLab/Platform-Independent-Score-Based-Benchmark/Test3/README.md

 The tests and the training have been executed on Environment 1 and Environment 2.
 For each database the target environment has been specified.

 #### Training Databases
-Databases used in the training phase:
+The following databases has been used in the training phase.
+Each database has been deployed in 2 configurations of memory and CPU.
 * MongoDB (Env.
 1)
 * MariaDB (Env.
 1)
 * Hypertable (Env.
 1)